Federal Takings Claims

 Has the government claimed your property?
 It may be that you need a takings lawyer to represent you.

-Before you take that step, click here to read our Takings Law Primer: A Guide on How to Protect Your Rights in Regulatory Takings and Inverse Condemnation Actions.
+Before you take that step, click here to read our Federal Takings Law Primer: A Guide on How to Protect Your Rights in Regulatory Takings and Inverse Condemnation Actions.

 In this primer, Marzulla Law explains your options if your property has been claimed via a regulatory taking or inverse condemnation and suggests three initial steps you can take to protect yourself.